CBIIT/bento-meta/python/docs/mdb-conventions.rst

 * Graph nodes which meet the conditions above can be thought of as playing a given semantic role in a specific context.
 They represent an interaction between a concept and a model.

 In the MDB, the reuse of semantic concepts is expressed by linking all graph nodes playing the same semantic role to a common Concept node.
-Rather that creating a universal “demographic” node and connecting every model that need that concept to that node, each model requiring that concept gets it own “demographic” node.
+Rather that creating a universal “demographic” node and connecting every model needing that concept to that node, each model that needs one gets its own “demographic” node.

 The MDB pattern for reuse of semantic roles, whether entities from an existing model, or terms from an existing vocabulary, is as follows.